mit-dci/opencbdc-tctl/README.md

 The coordinator should now be accessible via https://localhost:8444/auth.

 Generate a certificate using the instructions on the page.

-Import the private key in your browser using the password provided by the console output.

-Place the certificate in `docker-data/certs/users`

-Restart the controller using `docker-compose restart coordinator`.

-Now you should be able to access the UI via https://localhost:8443/ - and pick the freshly imported client certificate to authenticate yourself.
+Import the private key in your browser using the password provided by the console output, and then add the certificate in the UI as the first user.
+The confirmation page will show you a link to open the test controller's main UI at https://localhost:8443/ - make sure to pick the freshly imported client certificate to authenticate yourself.